Verona The Veneto, Italy Travel Guide

 Lake Garda: Enjoy kayaking, paddleboarding, and swimming.

-Parco Natura Viva (zoo and safari park) and amusement parks like Gardaland and Caneva World (water park and movie studios) are near Lake Garda.
+Parco Natura Viva (zoo and safari park) and amusement parks like Gardaland and Caneva World (water park and movie studios) are close to Lake Garda.

 Castelvecchio Museum offers Carlo Scarpa's architectural masterpiece and its art collection.